1. Instance

 Additional storage: Managed separately in Volumes section

-Option 2: Boot from Existing Volume#
+Option 2: Boot from Existing Volume (Legacy Tier)#

 Prerequisites for Volume Boot#